olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 This means that the view is a function of the model and the intent.
 The output of of the function will also be the input of the function, thus the `Cycle`.

-Let's see how the model and intent look like in order to understand what the state stream consists of.
+Let's see how the model and intent look in order to understand what the state stream consists of.

-Intent means basically the users intentions or user actions or HTTP responses or similar.
+Intent means basically the user's intentions, user actions, HTTP responses or similar.
-In this case Intent is responsible for mapping user input stream into a actions object which contains action streams.
+In this case, Intent is responsible for mapping the user input stream into an actions object which contains action streams.

 `intent.ts`: